ruumiia/DataScienceProjects/README.md

 <br>

-<p> Q2.
-What is the average temperature in Winchester when number of cases is higher than 2? </p>
+<h3> Q2.
+What is the average temperature in Winchester when number of cases is higher than 2? </h3>

 <img style="padding: 5px;" src="DataScienceProjects\Basic Data Exploration\Fire Case Reports\Q2_1.png" alt="python code for Q2">